weaviate/weaviate-io/developers/weaviate/release-notes/index.md

 This page has links to the [developer release notes](https://github.com/weaviate/weaviate/releases) for the Weaviate core database and the client libraries.
 To see release notes for a particular version, click on the version number.

-For descriptive notes on recent major releases, follow the links in the table of contents at left.
-For descriptive notes on older release notes, see the [blog pages at Weaviate.io](https://weaviate.io/blog/tags/release).
+For descriptive notes on recent major releases, follow the links in the table of contents at the left of this page.
+For descriptive notes on older releases, see the [blog pages at Weaviate.io](https://weaviate.io/blog/tags/release).

 ### Current minor releases